Tensor Fascia Lab

 Why it's not too late

 This is the part people find hardest to believe.
 Scar tissue that has been set for years, decades even, can still change.
 The fascial system remains responsive long after an injury has "healed."
 A C-section scar from fifteen years ago.
+A laparoscopic procedure that left three small marks and a strange tightness.
+A mastectomy scar that healed well on the surface but never felt quite like yours again.
+A burn.
 An appendectomy from your twenties.
-A burn that closed cleanly but never felt quite right.
+The tissue remembers the disruption.
+And it can be met, even now.

 What a session involves